How to Vote for 'The Voice' Season 22 Instant Save

-'The Voice' Instant Save: How to Vote for Bryce Leatherwood, Sasha Hurtado, Kevin Hawkins, and Kate Kalvach
+'The Voice' Instant Save: How to Vote for Eric Who, Devix, Kique and Alyssa Witrado

 'The Voice': Blake Shelton Predicts Brodie Will Make it to Final…